 Through October 2014, CASA has advocated for the best interests of 375 children, and will reach 435 by the end of 2014.
 A total of 60 new child advocate volunteers completed the training curriculum, bringing the number of active advocates for abused and neglected children to 185 volunteers.
 Program outcomes continue to demonstrate that foster children with a CASA are 50% less likely to languish in foster care and 50% more likely to grow up in a safe, permanent home.
 A Teen Advocate Program, implemented in 2013, is designed to improve advocacy and support provided to older foster youth.
 CASA volunteers complete an additional 12 hour training curriculum focused on youth development and independent living skills.
 Program outcomes indicate youth are improving their life skills and educational outcomes.
 For example, 70% of eligible foster teens graduated from high school this past May.
 Agency goals for 2015 are to train 70 new volunteers and serve 460 children.

 After learning about CASA when my company became a corporate sponsor, I was pleased to join the board in 2011 and became board president in March 2013.
 My passion for CASA stems from my belief that all children have value and rights.
 CASA speaks up for children who have often been dismissed or discarded by others.
-The increase in abused and neglected children has also led to an increased demand for CASA services.
+More abused and neglected children has also led to an increased demand for CASA services.
 While more individuals have stepped up to volunteer as advocates, we are unable to keep up with the increased demand for CASA services.
-The Board is focused on growing our revenue base so we can increase staff and more children will experience the benefits of CASA Volunteers.
-I encourage you to become involved – become a Hope Society member, companies may participate as members of the In Good Company Club, join Friends of CASA, or become an advocate – our children need your help.
+The Board is focused on growing our revenue base so more children experience the benefits of CASA Volunteers.
+I encourage you to become involved – individuals may become a Hope Society member, companies may participate as members of the In Good Company Club, join Friends of CASA, or become an advocate – our children need your help.